thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/OrderValidator.md

 ### ERC1271

-By supporting the ERC1271, the contract allows contract to sign orders (ie Gnosis).
+By supporting the ERC1271, the contract allows contracts to sign orders (ie Gnosis).

 ### Dates validation